ground lamb recipes greek

 Key Takeaways

-Why Ground Lamb is a Mediterranean Kitchen Staple
+Why Greek Lamb Meatballs Are a Mediterranean Favorite

 Home cooks prize this meat for its rich, savory taste and the small amount of natural fat that keeps meatballs tender and juicy.